-Thompson joined Lang Wedemeyer’s coaching staff in 2008 after compiling a 61-36-7 career record over three seasons at Mary (2001-03) and three years at North Dakota (2005-07).
-He led Mary to NAIA Region III championships in 2002 and 2003 and berths in the NAIA National Tournament.
+Thompson joined the SDSU staff in 2008 after compiling a 61-36-7 record over three seasons at Mary (2001-03) and three at North Dakota (2005-07).
+He led Mary to the NAIA Region III championship in 2002 and 2003, each time earning the Marauders a berth in the NAIA National Tournament.

-During his tenure as the assistant coach for the Jackrabbits, Thompson has been a part of three teams that won The Summit League regular season championship in 2008, 2009 and 2011.
+During his tenure as an assistant coach for the Jackrabbits, Thompson has been a part of three teams that captured the Summit League regular season championship.

-In his first season at SDSU, Thompson helped guide the Jackrabbits to a 15-5-1 record including a Summit League regular season and conference tournament championship and a second-round appearance in the NCAA College Cup.
-After earning the league’s automatic bid, the Jacks upset No. 14 and fourth seeded Colorado Buffaloes 1-0, before falling in the second round to Minnesota.
+In his first season at SDSU, Thompson helped guide the Jackrabbits to a program-best 15-5-1 record.
+During that historic season, SDSU captured its first Summit League regular season and conference tournament championships and made its first appearance in the NCAA tournament.
+The Jackrabbits upset fourth-seeded, No. 14 Colorado, 1-0, before falling in the second round to Minnesota.

-Thompson also has extensive coaching experience at the club and high school ranks.
-He won three state titles as head girls’ soccer coach at Century High School in Bismarck, N.D., from 2000-04 and was director of coaching for North Dakota Youth Soccer from 2002-04.
-In addition, he served as regional staff coach for the Region II Olympic Development Program from 2003-05 and 2009.
-He is very active in the U-16 local soccer community.
-He works with the Dakota Alliance Soccer Club and the Brookings FC.
-He is also serves as an instructor for coaching licensing.
+Thompson also has extensive coaching experience at the club and high school level.
+He won three state titles as the head girls’ soccer coach at Century High School in Bismarck, N.D., from 2000-04 and was the director of coaching for North Dakota Youth Soccer from 2002-04.
+He served as a regional staff coach for the Region II Olympic Development Program from 2003-05 and 2009-12.
+He is active in the local soccer community, serving as the technical director for Brookings FC.
+He also holds as a USSF B license.